rsz_199362bc73d551930019b45770c60b76

 The Value of Network Modularity

 Modular network design is an approach to architecture that divides the entire network into small, independent units or modules.
-These modules can be connected to form a larger network, enabling organizations to create a custom network tailored to their specific needs.
+These modules can be connected to form a more extensive network, enabling organizations to create a custom network tailored to their specific needs.
 Organizations can customize their network using modular network design to meet performance and scalability requirements while providing a cost-effective solution.

 The value of a stretch network is that it’s modular and can affect only certain network parts.
-Therefore, you can design around it its concept.
+Therefore, you can design around its concept.
 A modular network separates the network into various functional modules consisting of network functions, each targeting a specific place or purpose in the network.

 Network Stretch and Route Path Selection

 Network stretch is the difference between the best possible path and the actual path the traffic takes through the network.
-The concept of stretched network relates to both Layers 2 and 3.
+The concept of a stretched network relates to both Layers 2 and 3.

 For instance, if the shortest actual path available is 2 hops, but the traffic follows a 3-hop path, the stretch is 1.
 An increase in network stretch always represents sub-optimal use of available resources.
 To fully understand the concept of network stretch, first, consider the basics of route path selection and route aggregation.